 NATO reviews KFOR's mission every six months and periodically considers plans to adjust force structure, reduce force levels, and eventually to withdraw from Kosovo.
 KFOR's force strength has been steadily reduced from its peak in 1999 of nearly 50,000.
 On the basis of its mid-2003 mission review and reflecting KFOR's assessment that the overall security situation remained stable, NATO agreed to continue to "regionalize and rationalize" KFOR's force structure and size, including a reduction in strength to about 17,500.
-Since December 2003, however, NATO members have agreed that a large NATO presence in Kosovo remains necessary and have maintained KFOR strength at about 17,500, with additional reinforcement brought in as necessary.
-The U.S. share of KFOR remains below 15% of the total and currently numbers about 1,800 troops.
+Since December 2003, however, NATO members have agreed that a large NATO presence in Kosovo remains necessary and have maintained KFOR strength at about 17,000, with additional reinforcement brought in as necessary.
+The U.S. share of KFOR remains below 15% of the total and currently numbers about 1,700 troops.

-In 2005, the NATO SACEUR, Gen. Jones, proposed adjustments to KFOR's structure to improve mobility and flexibility.
+In 2005, the NATO SACEUR, General Jones, proposed adjustments to KFOR's structure to improve mobility and flexibility.
 The adjustments could involve streamlining the force into task forces that could provide greater efficiency and eliminate the need for redundant support and logistics units.
+KFOR has also been preparing for possible security challenges as status negotiations on Kosovo are set to begin.
+KFOR and U.N. officials have recently acknowledged that they were actively monitoring the activities of "armed, criminal" ethnic Albanian groups that may be seeking to destabilize the province or disrupt the status negotiation process.

-NATO may decide on these changes at its mid-year ministerial meeting (June 2005).
-NATO is also considering possible challenges to KFOR as status negotiations on Kosovo get under way.
-NATO's possible role in securing a post-status settlement in Kosovo will likely come under consideration later in 2005 or 2006.
-Eventually, many observers expect that the European Union could take over from Kosovo peacekeeping duties from NATO.
+NATO's possible role in securing a post-status settlement in Kosovo will likely come under consideration in 2006.
+In his review, Ambassador Eide strongly recommended an ongoing NATO, including a U.S., presence in Kosovo.
+Eventually, some observers expect that the European Union could take over from Kosovo peacekeeping duties from NATO.
 The timing of such a transfer is unclear - and will likely depend on the outcome of status negotiations - but may follow earlier examples of NATO military cooperation with the EU and transfer of operations in Bosnia and Macedonia.